 Rules for dependants’ leave

 If you have the right to dependants’ leave, how many days are you entitled to and what should you do if you become ill on such a day?
-Find the answers to your questions on dependants’ leave or get specialised legal advice from one of our lawyers.

 You have the right to dependants’ leave if you are covered by the collective agreement between Finansforbundet (Financial Services Union Denmark) and Finanssektorens Arbejdsgiverforening and receive full salary from your employer.
 This means that you also have the right to dependants’ leave if you are ill and receive salary during illness or if you are on paid leave, e.g. pregnancy, parental or adoption leave or leave for taking care of terminally ill persons.